cartesi/dispatcher/README.md

 - improve error reporting by: adding more chain_err and inserting context inside the error messages
 - implement display for the structs we define and use them in logs

-# Infrastructure
+# Dispatcher

-This provides the infrastructure to support the development of dApps.
+This provides the dispatcher to support the development of dApps.
 Dapps that follow these guidelines and use our offered infrastructure will be safer, more robust and easier to develop.

 ## Goals